Stastez/EFTDEM/README.md

 ### Linux (X11)

 You may run [build_deps.sh](./build_deps.sh).
-The installation script requires CMake and git to be to be installed in the system PATH, as well as a working C++ compiler.
+The installation script requires CMake and git to be installed in the system PATH, as well as a working C++ compiler.
 The script will clone all necessary dependencies from GitHub and compile them into a directory called "deps".
 GDAL will be installed via vcpkg.
 Lastly, the script will execute [build_config.sh](./build_config.sh) which will set up a valid CMake project for